 UI n.
 Stands for user interface and refers to the controls and graphics that you see and use to interact with the wearable tech OS usually via a touchscreen.
 Need to be big, bold and intuitive to stand a chance.

 VO2 max n.
 A way to boast how fit you are.
-Measures the volume of oxygen you consume when exercising at your maximum capacity.
+VO2 max measures the volume of oxygen you consume when exercising at your maximum capacity.
 As you get fitter, the amount of oxygen your body transfer will go up – making it the true barometer of your fitness.

 wearable n./ adj.
 Finally!
 The meaning of life (if your life really IS wearable tech).
 We define a wearable as tech that connects to you in some way, not just something you can wear like these non-wearable wearables.
 Think of it this way - if there's no reason to wear it, it probably shouldn't be worn.
 We wouldn't buy, say, a solar charging jacket that takes all day to recharge our phone, we'd just pick up a cheap powerpack and stick it in our pocket for 20 minutes.

 wireless charging n.
 Uses an electromagnetic field to transfer energy from a mat or dock to a smartwatch or smartphone.
 The future.
 Though, for now, microUSB tends to be quicker.

 (heart rate training) zones n.
 Based on your bpm.
 Use a running watch, tracker or strap to make sure you are in the right one of zones when training for either recovery, fat burning or cardiovascular benefits.
 Athletic?
 Get your full rundown here.
 Total beginner?
 Get your heart rate zones for dummies here.

 How we test